eddelbuettel/rcppziggurat/README.md

 Testing, testing, testing, ...

-More generators as e.g. the modified Ziggurat implenmentation suggested by Doornik, the Ziggurato generators contained in GNU Gretl and in QuantLib.
+More generators as e.g. the modified Ziggurat implementation suggested by Doornik, the Ziggurat generators contained in GNU Gretl and in QuantLib.

 ## Demo